-- Of suspected abuse and neglect to the local authority children's social care as required. - b.
+- a.
+Of suspected abuse and neglect to the local authority children's social care as required. - b.
 To the Channel programme where there is a radicalisation concern. - c.
 Where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - d.
 Where a crime may have been committed to the Police as required.

-6. Information sharing and managing the child protection file
+6. Information sharing and managing the child protection file a.

-The DSL is responsible for ensuring: a.
 The child protection files are kept up to date. b.
 Information is kept confidential and stored securely.
-They should also make sure files are only accessed by those who need to see them, and that any information sharing happens in line with the guidance set out in KCSIE. c.
-Records include: A clear and comprehensive summary of the concern.
-Details of how the concern was followed up and resolved.
-A note of any action taken, decisions reached and the outcome. d.
-When children leave the school the child protection file is transferred to the new school as soon as possible.
+They should also make sure files are only accessed by those who need to see them, and that any information sharing happens in line with the guidance set out in KCSIE.
+C. Records include: A clear and comprehensive summary of the concern.
+Details of how the concern was followed up and resolved. • A note of any action taken, decisions reached and the outcome.